blokks/legacy-docs/src/content/configure-your-schedule/layout-activities.md

 url = "basic-structure.md#activity"
 +++

-An [*Activity*]({{< relref "basic-structure.md#actvity" >}}) is automatically positioned using its start time and resized using its duration.
-However, sometimes you don’t want this.
+An [*Activity*]({{< relref "basic-structure.md#actvity" >}}) is automatically positioned using its start time.
+And automatically resized using its duration.
+However, there are situations were this isn't desired.
 For example, in a single column layout positioning and resizing doesn’t make sense.
-In those cases disable `data-auto-layout` option.
+In those cases disable `data-auto-layout`.

 | Option | Values | Default value |
 |--------|--------|---------------|